astral-sh/uv/docs/guides/publish.md

     generate a token.
 Using a token is equivalent to setting `--username __token__` and using the token as password.

-It can happen that publishing fails with some files uploaded and some files still missing.
+Even though `uv publish` retries failed uploads, it can happen that publishing fails in the middle, with some files uploaded and some files still missing.
 With PyPI, you can retry the exact same command, existing identical files will be ignored.
-With other registries, use `--skip-existing <index url>` to enable retries. uv will skip uploading files that are identical to files in the registry, and it will also handle raced parallel uploads.
-Note that existing files need to match exactly with those uploaded to the registry, this avoids accidentally publishing source distribution and wheels with different contents for the same version.
+With other registries, use `--skip-existing <index url>` with the index URL (not the publish URL) the packages belong to. uv will skip uploading files that are identical to files in the registry, and it will also handle raced parallel uploads.
+Note that existing files need to match exactly with those previously uploaded to the registry, this avoids accidentally publishing source distribution and wheels with different contents for the same version.

 ## Installing your package